openstack/neutron/doc/source/contributor/internals/ovn/l3_ha_rescheduling.rst

 * Find a list of chassis where router is scheduled and reschedule it up to *MAX_GW_CHASSIS* gateways using list of available candidates.
-  Do not modify the master chassis association to not interrupt network flows.
+  Do not modify the primary chassis association to not interrupt network flows.

 Rescheduling is an event triggered operation which will occur whenever a chassis is added or removed.
 When it happend, ``schedule_unhosted_gateways()``